bocido/badd-labs-Uwyo/labs/A1/README.md

 In this exercise, you are required to report the average fees of 100 transactions, which are the first 50 transactions in block `15479087` and the first 50 transactions in block `15479088`.
 You can modify the given code.

-Exercise 7 (Additional).
-Automatically explore contract-calling transactions in one block
----

-In this exercise, you are required to report the number of transactions in block `15479087` that call the method `Approve`.
-You can modify the given code.

 Deliverable
 ---